 Hi there, I’m Elizabeth!
 I’ve been an educator since 2009 and a money nerd since 2010.
 I watch my students work so hard to get good grades and test scores to get into college, which is one of the biggest financial commitments in their lives, but so few of them know anything about money.
 And it’s not just the kids!

 I decided to help close the financial literacy gap by creating this site, which is dedicated to educating young people about money, including its dangers and joys.

-I am not a money expert.
+I am not a professional financial advisor.
 There are no fancy letters after my name, and I’ve never managed anyone’s money but my own.
 All of the opinions and/or advice on this site are mine unless otherwise stated.
 However, if I don’t know something, I will always do my best to research and ask around to find out.
 The rest is up to you.

 Who is this blog for?

 There are tons of money blogs out there, but a lot of them get really in the weeds about the nitty gritty details of finance.
 If you’re just starting on your financial journey, nitty gritty details are not what you need.

 This blog is for the newbies — the kids, the teens, the young, even the not-so-young — for whom money and world of finance is new, scary, or boring.